xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

             <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/configure-jira-integration/KS-JIRA-Copy-JQL-syntax-to-Katalon.png" width=70% alt="Copy and paste JQL script into the Jira JQL">

    - By default, the **Import BDD feature files** box is selected.
 This option allows you to import BDD feature files to run BDD tests.
-In case you don't want to import BDD files, uncheck this option.
+In case you don't want to run BDD tests, uncheck this option.
 To learn more about BDD testing, you can refer to this document here: [BDD Testing Framework (Cucumber Integration)](https://docs.katalon.com/katalon-studio/docs/cucumber-features-file.html#set-default-package-for-step-definitions.)

 3. In the **Test Case Folder Selection** dialog, select the destination to store the issues.
 Click **OK**.